fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

 .. object:: Tile Pattern...

-   Also not available in the default build, also controled by $ ``configure --with-tilepath``. :ref:`This command <tilepath.Pattern>` allows you to design a pattern which will be layed down on the current layer m*n times (where m is the number of horizontal repeats and n the number of
+   Also not available in the default build, also controlled by $ ``configure --with-tilepath``. :ref:`This command <tilepath.Pattern>` allows you to design a pattern which will be layed down on the current layer m*n times (where m is the number of horizontal repeats and n the number of